thoughtspot/thoughtspot.github.io/pages/data_integration/clients/install_odbc_solaris.md

 ---
 title: [Install the ODBC Driver on Solaris]
 tags:
 keywords: tbd
 last_updated: tbd
 summary: "Use this procedure to obtain the Solaris ODBC driver and install it."
 sidebar: mydoc_sidebar
 ---
-# Install the ODBC Driver on Solaris
+The Solaris ODBC driver is certified on Solaris Sparc 10.
 It is important to note the following about the ODBC login information:

--   Database username: This is the name of a ThoughtSpot user with administrator permissions.
+-   Database username: This is not the machine login username.This is the name of a ThoughtSpot user with administrator permissions.

-    **Attention:** This is not the machine login username.

--   Database password: This is the ThoughtSpot user password.
+-   Database password: This is not the machine login password.
+This is the ThoughtSpot user password.

-    **Attention:** This is not the machine login password.

-The Solaris ODBC driver is certified on Solaris Sparc 10.
+When you are ready, do the following to install the driver:

-1. Create a file on your Solaris workstation called /etc/simbaclient.ini and add the following text to it:
+1. Create a file on your Solaris workstation called `/etc/simbaclient.ini` and add the following text to it:

     ```
     [Driver]
     ErrorMessagesPath=<path_to_error_messages_directory>
     ```

 2. Obtain the ODBC driver:
     1. Navigate to the Downloads page in the Help Center to download the ODBC driver.
     2. Click **ODBC Driver for Solaris** to download the file `ThoughtSpot_solaris_sparc_odbc_<version>.tar.gz`.
     3. Unzip and untar the file:

         ```
         gunzip ThoughtSpot_solaris_sparc_odbc_<version>.tar.gz